OndrejPontes/scrabble_junior_game/ReadMe.txt

+Team members:
+Ondrej Ponteš - up201911215 - participation 50%
+Martin Majtán - up201911216 - participation 50%

 The Scrabble Junior Game consists of two sub-programs: BoardBuilder and ScrabbleJunior, in which all objectives have been accomplished.
 The first part is BoardBuilder, which sets the board and the other part - ScrabbleJunior let us  play the game.

 The code itself contains all comments needed to understand specific functions.